phusion/holy-build-box/TUTORIAL-7-VERIFYING-PORTABILITY-WITH-LIBCHECK.md

 ## Conclusion

 Congratulations, you have reached the end of the tutorials!
-You may not be interested in reading the [guides](README.md#guides).
+You may now be interested in reading the [guides](README.md#guides).

 Happy building.